 This one is in good shape.
 It has an AT&T sign on the front, and it appears to be still maintained.
 One source says this could be for other radio broadcasts, or for cellular tower signals.

 I’ve often thought that the so-called “Lasalle Canyon,”–which descibes a visual effect in Chicago, created by tall buildings between approximately Randolph and Jackson, looking south–actually had less to do with the height of the buildings on either side of the “canyon,” which was nothing unusual by city standards, and more to the with the dead-end appearance of the Chicago Board of Trade Building at the canyon’s end.
+That building, which abruptly blocks the street at Jackson, is what creates the claustrophic effect for me.

 And its imposing–I want to say ominous–appearance is like a fortress with its personification at the top: a statue of Ceres, Greek goddess of the harvest.
 That, to my mind, is one of the most unfriendly, menacing public statues anywhere.
 But it is hard for me to walk past LaSalle Street without turning to look.